William Fraser McCaskill was born on 9th June 1894 in Tynehead, British Columbia, Canada.

 William’s next of kin was recorded as Roderick McCaskill, No. 3.
 Cloverdale, British Columbia, Canada.

-After basic training in Canada, William embarked for England aboard the S.S.Durham Castle and arrived on 25th Septemberm1918 when he was posted to Seaford and then Kinmel Camp to complete his training.
+After basic training in Canada, William embarked for England aboard the S.S.Durham Castle and arrived on 25th September 1918 when he was posted to Seaford Army Camp.
+As hostilities were coming to an end, William was transferred to Kinmel Camp for discharge and repatriation to Canada.

 William left his Last Effects to his Mother, Katherine.

-He was buried in St Margaret’s Cemetery, Bodelwyddan.
+He is buried in St Margaret’s Cemetery, Bodelwyddan.

 William Fraser McCaskill is commemorated on the Canadian Virtual Memorial.